fserrey/fserrey/README.md

 ### Hello everyone! 👋

-I'm a data analyst/enginner specialized in areas such as BI and automation.
+I'm a data enginner specialized in areas such as BI and automation.
 Currently, developing data engineering and automatization projects.
 I'm always learning, and I love to test myself, currently sharping my GIS skills 🌍

 Aditionally, I love to be involved in projects among the tech community.
 I have collaborated with Omdena, Humanitarian OpenStreetMap, and EFC; where I contribute in an international environment of people making a positive impact using technology ⚡